vuejs/vue-test-utils/docs/en/guides/testing-SFCs-with-mocha-webpack.md

 </script>
 ```

-And create a test file—`test/Counter.spec.js`.
-Paste the code below into the file:
+And create a test file named `test/Counter.spec.js` with the following code:

 ```js
 import { shallow } from 'vue-test-utils'